Isode’s HF Vision, Road Map & Products

 - Annex K defines a CSMA (Carrier Sense Multiple Access) approach, which is a good choice where link utilization is low.

-- Annex L defines a Wireless Ring Token Protocol, which is a good choice when link utilization is high.
+- Annex L defines a WTRP (Wireless Token Ring Protocol), which is a good choice when link utilization is high.

 A multi-node network has an explicit set of nodes which may all transmit, as distinct from a broadcast network where there is a transmitter and no direct response from other nodes.
 This enables two possibilities not available in broadcast systems such as BRASS: